Very Short Question With Answer (1 Mark Each)

 Ans.
 The army was one of the major institutions of the Roman Empire.
 The army of the Roman Empire was a paid professional army.
 Every soldier had to give minimum of 25 years of service.
 In fact, the existence of a paid army was one of the distinctive features of the Roman Empire.
 The army definitely had the power to determine the fate of emperors as it was the largest single organised body in the empire.

 There were constant agitations of soldiers for better wages and service conditions.
-These agitations, most of the times, were changed into the mutinees.
+These agitations, most of the times, were changed into into mutineers.
+Army.
 Army was feared and hated by the Senate.
 It was so because it was a source of violence.
 The success of individual emperors was mainly dependent upon their control over the army.
 When the armies were divided then the result generally was a civil war.

 Q. 6.
 What was the significance of provincial and local rule of the early Roman Empire?